githuber1218/githuber1218.github.io/_pages/about.md

   - /about.html
 ---

 I am a Master's student in KIT Mechatronik und Informationstechnik.
-I am interested in MPC Control and Humanoid Robots.
+My current research interest is VLA-based manipulation and diffusion policy.

 Previously I received my Bachelor's Degree in Automation from [Zhejiang University](https://www.zju.edu.cn/english/) in 2022.
 My undergraduate research focused on gesture recognition and its application on Human-robot interaction.